sjforman/sjforman.github.io/content/posts/what-im-building-next.md

 The result for clinicians: patients arrive more informed.
 Lengthy, stressful, contentious conversations are avoided.
 Visits are more productive.

-[^DIS]: This part serves as a sort of "Disease Information Sheet."
-We have VIS, and VIS does mention the diseases.
-But VIS is primarily a legal document designed for consent — it's not really trying to convey *just how bad the diseases being prevented really were* (or...increasingly and alarmingly *are*).
-We have the *consent* without ever really doing the *informed* part, except via heroic clinicians going above-and-beyond.
+[^DIS]: This part serves as a "Disease Information Sheet."
+We have VIS, which does mention the diseases.
+But VIS is primarily a legal document designed for consent — it's not trying to convey *just how bad the diseases being prevented really were* (or...increasingly and alarmingly *are*).
+We have the *consent* without ever doing the *informed* part, except via heroic clinicians going above-and-beyond.

 # I tested this on one of the most challenging topics